Venice Safety Guide

 Police

-Single European emergency number.
-Connects to Carabinieri (military police) or Polizia di Stato (state police).
-English-speaking operators are available.
+Connects to the Polizia di Stato; English-speaking operators available.

 Ambulance